UNFLYABLE KITES

 ABOUT

+At the core of the workshop stands the motif of the kite.
 A kite is a lightweight flying device, usually made of fabric and sticks, held aloft by the wind and controlled from the ground by lines.
 Beyond being a playful object, it is a symbolic mediator between earth and sky, matter and imagination.

 But what happens when kites don’t fly?